 4. Segmentation

 Marketing segmentation comes in almost as many forms as market research itself.
-In short, marketing segmentation is a way for marketers to categorize their audience based on metrics.
+It allows marketers to categorize their audience based on metrics.
 The metrics vary depending on the type of marketing segmentation:

-- Demographic: Measures aspects such as age, gender, education, income, and ethnic background.
+- Demographic: Involves aspects such as age, gender, education, income, and ethnic background.

-- Firmographic: Measures similar data as demographics but on a commercial scale, like staff size and revenue.
+- Firmographic: Measures data like demographics but on a commercial scale.
+The details studied could include staff size and revenue.

-- Psychographic: Measures more nebulous, personal concepts like morality, ethics, lifestyle design, or personal values.
+- Psychographic: Measures more nebulous, personal concepts.
+They include morality, ethics, lifestyle design, or personal values.

 - Geographic: Measures based on climate, population, county, or language.